OCHA-DAP/hdx-python-scraper/doc/main.md

 ## Breaking Changes

+From 1.8.9, date handling uses timezone aware dates instead of naive dates and defaults to UTC

 From 1.8.7, FileCopier -> ResourceDownloader, get_scrapers calls in Aggregator,
 ResourceDownloader and TimeSeries -> Runner.addXXX, read_resource -> download_resource,
 add_to_run -> force_add_to_run